-This year I decided to go with a zombie, monster bride inspired look, this is the perfect way to celebrate Halloween.
-I absolutely love this!
-With a soft, sheer white base layer, and dramatic eyes finished with my favourite go-to eyeliner flick.
-And crazy, extended eyebrows – my little tribute to all the vintage horror queens of the past.
+A soft, sheer white base layer, and dramatic eyes finished with my favourite go-to eyeliner flick, with extended eyebrows – my little tribute to all the vintage horror queens of the past.
 This whole look is really made up of two colours, black and white – with a splash of purple on the lips.
 It’s super simple to do, striking and is the perfect mix between something a little spooky and slightly more pretty.
+Perfect for Halloween!

 The other thing I like about this look is how easy it is to recreate.
 Apart from the white face paint and powder, everything else I’ve used is a makeup bag staple.
 All you need is some dark (preferably black) eyeshadow, black liquid eyeliner, a black eyeliner pencil, some dark lipstick and of course a few brushes.